-The overall target of 84.17% was created by using the average of the individual targets (i.e., a composite target).
+The overall performance percentage of 84.2% was created by using the average of the individual percentages (i.e., a composite percentage).

-The targets for the individual indicator that make up the overall target were created from federal requirements (benchmarks), historical data, trend data, program input, and program goals based on Department research of circumstances that impact performance capabilities.
+The percentages for the individual indicator that make up the overall performance percentage were created from federal requirements (benchmarks), historical data, trend data, program input, and program goals based on Department research of circumstances that impact performance capabilities.